geysertimes/geysertimes.github.io/docs/legal/terms.md

 #### Section A1.07 Database and Contents

 The GeyserTimes database available through these Services is licensed under the [Open Database License 1.0](https://opendatacommons.org/licenses/odbl/1.0/).
 Rights in individual contents of the database are licensed under the [Database Contents License 1.0](https://opendatacommons.org/licenses/dbcl/1.0/).
-Contributions of data, comments, notes, images, materials, and/or any other content (collectively, **“Contents”**) to GeyserTimes are governed by **[Part C](#part-c-legal-jurisdiction-and-disclaimers)**.
+Contributions of data, comments, notes, images, materials, and/or any other content (collectively, **"Contents"**) to GeyserTimes are governed by **[Part C](#part-c-legal-jurisdiction-and-disclaimers)**.

 #### Section A1.08 Acknowledgement and Citation

 In addition and supplemental to the licenses of the database and its contents, you agree to acknowledge and cite GeyserTimes, where applicable, when using the Services.
 Bibliographic citations should provide individual contributors and copyright owners as authors.
-When citing specific contributors is either impossible due to lack of information or unreasonable, provide the phrase “GeyserTimes contributors” for citing data contributors to the extent permitted under the licenses and applicable law.
+When citing specific contributors is either impossible due to lack of information or unreasonable, provide the phrase "GeyserTimes contributors" for citing data contributors to the extent permitted under the licenses and applicable law.
 Use "GeyserTimes" when referring to the publisher and "GeyserTimes developers" when referring to the Services provider.

 #### Section A1.09 Suspension of Services